Moving To Germany in 2023 [19-Step How-To English Guide]

 Now that you have finished all the bureaucratic paperwork, it is time to embrace your new home and its culture.

-If you are brave enough, I encourage you to ring the doorbell of your neighbors and introduce yourself.
+If you are brave enough, I encourage you to ring your neighbors’ doorbell and introduce yourself.
 It might sound somewhat traditional, but it’s a thing most Germans do and appreciate.
 You might get lucky, and your neighbors turn into your first friends.

 Make sure you take the time to stroll around your neighborhood to discover its little shops and cafes, the closest supermarket, your new favorite pizzeria and gelateria, the nearest park and bar, and whatever else you fancy.